NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 *   Data
     *   When adding a custom range facet, default values are incorrectly populated <!-- PGDC-2445 --> <!-- PGDC-2444 -->  <!-- PGDC-2225 -->
     *   The portal might return incorrect match between cases and files when using field cases.samples.portions.created_datetime (custom facet or advanced search) <!-- PGDC-2440 -->
-    *   Selecting File Submitter ID option on the file tab result in a Data Portal Error <!-- PGDC-2430 -->
+    *   Sorting File Submitter ID option on the file tab result in a Data Portal Error <!-- PGDC-2430 -->
 *   Tables and Export
     *   Table sorting icon does not include numbers <!-- PGDC-35 -->